 - Find a local Hematologist in your town

-What is the prognosis for pernicious anemia/ vitamin B-12 deficiency?
+What is the treatment for pernicious anemia and vitamin B-12 deficiency?

 Viewers share their comments